Last updated on May 14, 2022

 The GIA grades clarity of marquise cut diamonds on a scale from FL to I3, where FL means a flawless stone and I3 indicates a heavily included diamond.

 The issue of clarity is the same in all diamonds.
 Depending on their type, inclusions can affect the brilliance and fire of a diamond.
-However, marquise cut diamonds, due to their unique cutting style, tend to hide inclusions well, especially if the flaws are at the tapered ends.
+However, marquise cut diamonds, due to their unique cutting style, tend to hide inclusions and blemishes well, especially if the flaws are at the tapered ends.
 Moreover, smaller marquise cut diamonds hide imperfections better than larger ones do, which is why if you are going to purchase a smaller stone, you may opt for a lower clarity grade such as SI1 and SI2 while keeping an eye-clean appearance.

 The clarity chart below provides a general guideline for choosing the right marquise diamond based on your inclusion tolerance.